davetron5000/ruby-style/README.md

 #### Know the `ClassMethods` pattern for sharing class methods via a module

-Why? _It's a convienient pattern to add macro-style methods to classes_
+Why? _It's a convienient pattern to add macro-style methods to classes, and is used in Rails source, so will be easily recognizable by others_

 ```ruby
 module Helper